yaronetokayer/pygtfcode/README.md

 ### 3. `make_movie()`

 Animate the full evolution of up to three profiles.
 This required ffmpeg to be installed and callable with `ffmpeg` from the working directory.

+Use `help()` for documentation on any of these classes, methods, and functions.

 ---